nolafs/marmalade-holding/site/content/faqs/monopoly.md

       We can then use this information to resolve the problem.
     question: 'I bought an in-app purchase (IAP), but my content is still locked'
+  - answer: >-
+      Our refund policy is that on Google Play we will consider a refund if the request is made within 48 hours of the initial purchase.
+Please email us with the reason for the refund request, and proof of purchase (including the GPA number).

+      For Apple, Steam or Nintendo Switch purchases, we cannot process refunds.
+      Please contact the relevant platform holder.
+    question: I want a refund
+  - answer: >-
+      We’re very sorry that you are experiencing problems with our game.
+Please try fully powering off your device, and restarting, to see if this resolves the problem.
+If not, please try
+    question: The game doesn’t start
 ---